-Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1 and Rule 19b-4 thereunder,2 notice is hereby given that Financial Industry Regulatory Authority, Inc. ("FINRA") (f/k/a National Association of Securities Dealers, Inc. ("NASD")) filed with the Securities and Exchange Commission ("SEC" or "Commission") on March 4, 2009, the proposed rule change as described in Items I, II, and III below, which Items have been prepared by FINRA.
+Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1 and Rule 19b-4 thereunder,2 notice is hereby given that Financial Industry Regulatory Authority, Inc. ("FINRA") (f/k/a National Association of Securities Dealers, Inc. ("NASD")) filed with the Securities and Exchange Commission ("SEC" or "Commission") on March 4, 2009, and amended on April 7, 2009,3 the proposed rule change as described in Items I, II, and III below, which Items have been prepared by FINRA.
 The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.

-I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change
+I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change when the claim involves an associated person in industry disputes.

-FINRA Dispute Resolution is proposing to amend the Code of Arbitration Procedure for Industry Disputes ("Industry Code") to change the criteria for determining the panel composition when the claim involves an associated person in industry disputes.
+FINRA is proposing to amend the Code of Arbitration Procedure for Industry

+Disputes ("Industry Code") to change the criteria for determining the panel composition